 As HMLR has set out a new digital identity standard, there is room to adopt these solutions within your onboarding process, making it digital.
 Law firms using our eCOS (electronic client onboarding solution) are bringing their clients' onboard in under 30 minutes by using digital onboarding tools.
+Firms are also maximising potential with the adoption of digital AP1s - reducing requisitions in the process.
 Understanding the value-add of adopting a digital conveyancing process, your firm will reap the rewards now and in years to come.

 So, where do you want your law firm to end up in the digital future of conveyancing?
 Will you adapt like the crocodile to grow into the digital space, or will you be left behind like the woolly mammoth?